vicky4790/Lottery/README.md

 Project to Learn using python

 ## Contents:
-Here are the files in the program
+Here are the files in the Lotttery program
 1. main.py